We are neighbors helping neighbors

 For 30 years I have lived half a block away from Emerson Elementary School in the Coronado Historic District in Downtown Phoenix.
 I have watched parents walk their children past my house to school over the years.
 100 percent of the students at Emerson receive free lunch and breakfast.
-Six years ago, I noticed that the condition of the families had changed.
+Several years ago, I noticed that the condition of the families had changed.
 As a nurse and mother, I saw that many of the children did not look as well-nourished as they once had.
 Witnessing these changes motivated me to meet with the social worker at the school and ask if a weekend food program would be helpful.

-The social worker, principal and teachers were enthusiastic about having a way to fill this gap for the children.
+The social worker, principal, and teachers were enthusiastic about having a way to fill this gap for the children.
 The teachers worked with the social worker to identify the students in need, neighbors pitched in, and Caring Coalition was born.
 It didn’t take long to get $600 in our bank account.
 We started by serving 20 students each week.
 Six years later, by January 2020, we were providing food for 90 students every weekend during the school year and had hosted 12 food drives.
 Donations from neighbors and grants from corporations and community foundations helped build our grass-roots effort.